ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 [Creating an HPKP header is easy](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning), all you need to do is to compute the base64-encoded "SPKI fingerprint" of your server's certificate.
-An SPKI fingerprint is the output of a applying SHA-256 to the public key information contained in your certificate.
+An SPKI fingerprint is the output of applying SHA-256 to the public key information contained in your certificate.

 {% codeblock lang:text %}